Tales from the Bat - Chain of Command

 “> H.H., once you receive this message, please reply.”

 He browsed through the last four messages, all from his mother.
-He groaned, quickly typed something in response.
+He groaned, quickly typing something in response.

-Then, put the phone down.
-The network was exploding with activity, there was a data cap in place.
-Phone calls were allowed only when absolutely necessary, only messages were allowed to be sent without limitations, and even then only without any attachments or audio.
+Then, he put the phone down.
+The network was exploding with activity, so there was a data cap put in place.
+Phone calls were allowed only when absolutely necessary, with text messages being the only unrestricted communication method – even then, no images or audio could be attached to them.
 He looked at the alarm clock.
-Forty past noon.
-The tyranny of time had the best of him.
-Forcing himself to react, Boost slipped out of the bedsheets, sat on the mattress in silence.
-A shower and a coffee was what he needed, to reach at least a semblance of functionality.
+Forty minutes past noon.
+The tyranny of time had gotten the best of him.
+Finally forcing himself to react, Boost slipped out of the bedsheets, sitting on the mattress in silence.
+A shower and a coffee were going to be needed to reach at least a semblance of functionality.
 But he didn’t want to.
-All he wished for, was lying motionless on that bed, without thinking about anything, blissfully oblivious to the bedlam unfolding around him.
+All he wished for was to lie motionless on that bed, without thinking about anything, blissfully oblivious to the chaos unfolding around him.

-That’s when he heard it, heard that noise.
+That’s when he heard it, that loud, intrusive noise.

 A persistent, stubborn knocking at his front door.

 Boost sighed.
 He tried to ignore it, but the noise was unbearable.
-He couldn’t focus on emptiness, while surrounded by that boisterous bedlam.
-He stood up, slowly, walked to the corridor in his pajama, his eye bags peeking out of his cheeks, his dead irises following suit.
+He couldn’t focus on the emptiness while surrounded by that boisterous bedlam.
+He stood up slowly, walked to the corridor in his pajamas, his eye bags peeking out from his cheeks, his dead irises following suit.

 The knocking didn’t stop.
 If anything, it became louder, louder, louder, to the point he instinctively covered his ears to avoid listening to it.
-And, together with it, came the words.
+And soon, the knocking was accompanied by spoken words.

 “High time, Major!
 Want me to smash yer door to the ground?”

 He stopped in his tracks.
 That voice.
-A voice he hadn’t heard in more than a year.
-The voice of a person who would have been able to rip his armored door on a whim, if he so wished.
+A voice he hadn’t heard in over a year.
+The voice of a person who would have been able to rip off his armored door on a whim, if he so wished.

 “EiN?”